Meet Our Residents

 Dr. Dunlap believes in a model of holistic, individualized and integrative medicine that embraces everything from homeopathy to IV therapy to pharmaceuticals to optimally address patients’ needs and help them towards health.
 She has a particular interest in cardiology and endocrinology but has a broad primary care focus.

 Megan Golani, ND

-Dr. Megan Golani is a licensed naturopathic physician in her first–year of residency at NCNM.
+Dr. Megan Golani is a licensed naturopathic physician in her second–year of residency at NCNM.
 She graduated in 2012 with honors and a certificate in natural childbirth.

 During her studies, Dr. Golani completed a two-year clinical mentorship rotation in women’s health under the direction of Dr. Kimberly Windstar and a six–month internship focusing on chronic disease management and biotherapeutic drainage with Dr. Dickson Thom.
 Additionally, she completed a two–year apprenticeship in women’s health, midwifery, and pediatrics with Dr. Catherine Schaefer in her private practice.
 She also has trained with Tami Kent in holistic pelvic care.

 Dr. Golani received her baccalaureate degree from the University of Michigan–Ann Arbor where she focused on developmental and transpersonal psychology, with an emphasis on the mind-body connection.

 Dr. Golani believes strongly in the holistic approach to medicine; integrating nutritional and lifestyle counseling, herbal medicine, and homeopathy.
 She feels grateful to have acquired the tools necessary to provide individualized patient care.
 When not working, Dr. Golani is a Providence Hospice volunteer and enjoys camping, meditating, practicing yoga, and traveling abroad with her husband.